 You’ll want to grab a seat and relax at the Wonder Why exhibit while the kids climb the rock wall, test their reaction time, make a 6-foot soap bubble, balance a beach ball on a stream of air, and more.

 I couldn’t get them to move on until I mentioned the Touch Tunnel, an 80-foot long, crawl-through, pitch-black maze that has been the hands-down favorite at LSC for years.
 I tried it myself, and it’s an eye-opening experience feeling your way through complete and utter darkness.Some exhibits change regularly at Liberty Science Center.
 Check their web site for current information.

 Sahara Sam’s Oasis

 With 18 attractions and art stations, the recently revamped Crayola Experience in Easton, Penn., is a little artist’s dream.
-You and your kids can spend the day immersed in color, imagination, and technology.
+You and your kids can spend a day of indoor summer fun immersed in color, imagination, and technology.

 The 3rd floor is all about motion.
 Dance with animated crayons in “Doodle in the Dark.”
 Climb and slide on the giant play structure.
 Draw on the chalk floor.
 Create a puzzle from your own artwork.
 Splash a crayon boat through the 85-ft water play table.

 The 4th floor is where crayon wax is melted and transformed into other forms of art.
 The Crayon Clinic lets you take your favorite crayon color and watch it melt into a molded keepsake such as a ring, car, or dinosaur.